-By Hope Thomson, Project Director at the UNC Environmental Finance Center
+By Hope Thomson, Project Director at the SOG Environmental Finance Center

-The UNC EFC primarily works with public service providers of environmental services: local governments or other institutions providing water, wastewater, stormwater, or other services to a public population.
-Working with these utilities, the UNC EFC has an overarching goal of improving its service provision towards financial sustainability while maintaining a high level of compliance with quality restrictions that ensure the public health and well-being of the natural environment.
-While plenty of work can be done with these entities, only some receive their water or wastewater services from a centralized service provider.
+The SOG EFC primarily collaborates with public service providers, including local governments and institutions that manage water, wastewater, stormwater, and other essential environmental services for communities.
+Its overarching goal is to enhance the financial sustainability of these utilities while ensuring strict compliance with quality standards that protect public health and the environment.
+While many opportunities exist to support these entities, not all communities receive their water or wastewater services from a centralized provider.

 Cost to Users – Connecting to Centralized Services